grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/sc.md

 Procedures to facilitate the implementation of the system and communications protection policy and the associated system and communications protection controls;

-Designate an {{ insert: param, sc-01_odp.04 }} to manage the development, documentation, and dissemination of the system and communications protection policy and procedures; and
+Designate an an official to manage the system and communications protection policy and procedures is defined; to manage the development, documentation, and dissemination of the system and communications protection policy and procedures; and

 Review and update the current system and communications protection:

-Policy {{ insert: param, sc-01_odp.05 }} and following {{ insert: param, sc-01_odp.06 }} ; and
+Policy the frequency at which the current system and communications protection policy is reviewed and updated is defined; and following events that would require the current system and communications protection policy to be reviewed and updated are defined; ; and

-Procedures {{ insert: param, sc-01_odp.07 }} and following {{ insert: param, sc-01_odp.08 }}.
+Procedures the frequency at which the current system and communications protection procedures are reviewed and updated is defined; and following events that would require the system and communications protection procedures to be reviewed and updated are defined;.

 System and communications protection policy and procedures address the controls in the SC family that are implemented within systems and organizations.
 The risk management strategy is an important factor in establishing such policies and procedures.
 Policies and procedures contribute to security and privacy assurance.
 Therefore, it is important that security and privacy programs collaborate on the development of system and communications protection policy and procedures.
 Security and privacy program policies and procedures at the organization level are preferable, in general, and may obviate the need for mission- or system-specific policies and procedures.
 The policy can be included as part of the general security and privacy policy or be represented by multiple policies that reflect the complex nature of organizations.
 Procedures can be established for security and privacy programs, for mission or business processes, and for systems, if needed.
 Procedures describe how the policies or controls are implemented and can be directed at the individual or role that is the object of the procedure.
 Procedures can be documented in system security and privacy plans or in one or more separate documents.
 Events that may precipitate an update to system and communications protection policy and procedures include assessment or audit findings, security incidents or breaches, or changes in applicable laws, executive orders, directives, regulations, policies, standards, and guidelines.
 Simply restating controls does not constitute an organizational policy or procedure.

 a system and communications protection policy is developed and documented;

-the system and communications protection policy is disseminated to {{ insert: param, sc-01_odp.01 }};
+the system and communications protection policy is disseminated to personnel or roles to whom the system and communications protection policy is to be disseminated is/are defined;;

 system and communications protection procedures to facilitate the implementation of the system and communications protection policy and associated system and communications protection controls are developed and documented;

-the system and communications protection procedures are disseminated to {{ insert: param, sc-01_odp.02 }};
+the system and communications protection procedures are disseminated to personnel or roles to whom the system and communications protection procedures are to be disseminated is/are defined;;

-the {{ insert: param, sc-01_odp.03 }} system and communications protection policy addresses purpose;
+the organization-level, mission/business-process-level, and/or system-level system and communications protection policy addresses purpose;

-the {{ insert: param, sc-01_odp.03 }} system and communications protection policy addresses scope;
+the organization-level, mission/business-process-level, and/or system-level system and communications protection policy addresses scope;

-the {{ insert: param, sc-01_odp.03 }} system and communications protection policy addresses roles;
+the organization-level, mission/business-process-level, and/or system-level system and communications protection policy addresses roles;

-the {{ insert: param, sc-01_odp.03 }} system and communications protection policy addresses responsibilities;
+the organization-level, mission/business-process-level, and/or system-level system and communications protection policy addresses responsibilities;

-the {{ insert: param, sc-01_odp.03 }} system and communications protection policy addresses management commitment;
+the organization-level, mission/business-process-level, and/or system-level system and communications protection policy addresses management commitment;

-the {{ insert: param, sc-01_odp.03 }} system and communications protection policy addresses coordination among organizational entities;
+the organization-level, mission/business-process-level, and/or system-level system and communications protection policy addresses coordination among organizational entities;

-the {{ insert: param, sc-01_odp.03 }} system and communications protection policy addresses compliance;
+the organization-level, mission/business-process-level, and/or system-level system and communications protection policy addresses compliance;

-the {{ insert: param, sc-01_odp.03 }} system and communications protection policy is consistent with applicable laws, Executive Orders, directives, regulations, policies, standards, and guidelines;
+the organization-level, mission/business-process-level, and/or system-level system and communications protection policy is consistent with applicable laws, Executive Orders, directives, regulations, policies, standards, and guidelines;

-the {{ insert: param, sc-01_odp.04 }} is designated to manage the development, documentation, and dissemination of the system and communications protection policy and procedures;
+the an official to manage the system and communications protection policy and procedures is defined; is designated to manage the development, documentation, and dissemination of the system and communications protection policy and procedures;

-the current system and communications protection policy is reviewed and updated {{ insert: param, sc-01_odp.05 }};
+the current system and communications protection policy is reviewed and updated the frequency at which the current system and communications protection policy is reviewed and updated is defined;;

-the current system and communications protection policy is reviewed and updated following {{ insert: param, sc-01_odp.06 }};
+the current system and communications protection policy is reviewed and updated following events that would require the current system and communications protection policy to be reviewed and updated are defined;;

-the current system and communications protection procedures are reviewed and updated {{ insert: param, sc-01_odp.07 }};
+the current system and communications protection procedures are reviewed and updated the frequency at which the current system and communications protection procedures are reviewed and updated is defined;;

-the current system and communications protection procedures are reviewed and updated following {{ insert: param, sc-01_odp.08 }}.
+the current system and communications protection procedures are reviewed and updated following events that would require the system and communications protection procedures to be reviewed and updated are defined;.

 System and communications protection policy